-Poets Invited to Submit Poems of Hope and Reassurance
+Poets Invited to Submit More Poems of Hope and Reassurance

-Wadena, MN – Minnesota poets are invited to submit original poems for a new local project, led by Lina Belar, to create a collection of poems of hope and reassurance to help sustain people through the current pandemic.
+Regional poets are invited to submit original work for a second collection of poems of hope and reassurance to help sustain people through the current pandemic.

 Submitted poems can be on any topic.
 Poems could be for your neighbor or the business down the street, they could be for anyone, anywhere, who is being affected by Coronavirus and the COVID-19 pandemic.